honr/clove/README.markdown

 Now you can run the clove daemon:

-    $ clove -d
+    $ clove-daemon

 Currently, you might want to run the clove daemon in a screen session to be able to see some debugging output.
 In the future you are going to have a choice for sending the output to the syslog facility.

-Once the daemon is running, you can use it:
+Once the daemon is running, you can use clove:

     $ clove -c clojure -e "(+ 1 2 4 8)"